How to avoid tourists in Greece

 This ancient temple seemed to have blended-in perfectly with the landscape, perched in the mountain overlooking the ocean.

 The temple is only 40 minutes away from Varkiza by bus, perfect for a half-day trip.
-We used the same tactic of avoiding tourist.
-The temple is worldly renowned by the view of the sunsets one of the reasons why we decided to go in the morning.
+The temple is worldly renowned by the view of the sunsets.
+Using the same tips as above, we decided to go to the site in the morning.
 Even though we did not have a chance to admire the sky spectacle, we were one of the few persons admiring the place.

 How to get there: The only way to get there is by taking the Ktel bus, finding the route and the schedule for this bus is difficult, it almost seems to be a ghost bus.
 As there is no exact schedule for every stop, you might have to wait at the bus stop for a while.
 Don't get discourage, it will eventually arrive.